 The concept of culture examined in anthropology and in the way we see and live in the world.
-An analysis of basic assumptions underlying the ideas of "primitive," "civilized," and "progress."
-The person's relation to culture.
-An analysis of selected aspects of Western culture.
+An analysis of basic assumptions underlying the ideas of "primitive," "civilized" and "progress."
+The course will examine the person's relation to culture and conduct an analysis of selected aspects of Western culture.
 (Prereq.: 121)